Benzion Netanyahu: Academic career

-Having previously struggled to fit into Israeli academia without success, perhaps due to a combination of personal and political reasons, Netanyahu nonetheless continued his academic activities upon his return to Israel.
-Though he still was not able to become a member of the academic faculty of the Hebrew University, his mentor Joseph Klausner recommended him to be one of the editors of the “Encyclopaedia Hebraica” in Hebrew; and upon Klausner's death, Netanyahu became chief editor, in tandem with professor Yeshayahu Leibowitz.
+Having previously struggled to fit into Israeli academia without success, perhaps for a combination of personal and political reasons, Netanyahu nonetheless continued his academic activities upon his return to Israel.
+Though he still was unable to join the faculty of the Hebrew University, his mentor Joseph Klausner recommended him to be one of the editors of the “Encyclopaedia Hebraica” in Hebrew, and upon Klausner's death, Netanyahu became chief editor, in tandem with professor Yeshayahu Leibowitz.

-He returned to Dropsie College in Philadelphia, Pennsylvania, first as professor of Hebrew language and literature and chairman of the department (1957–1966); then as professor of medieval Jewish history and Hebrew literature (1966–1968).
-Subsequently, he moved first to University of Denver as professor of Hebraic studies, (1968–1971), then returned to New York in order to edit a Jewish encyclopedia.
-Eventually he took a position at Cornell University as professor of Judaic studies and chairman of the department of Semitic languages and literature, from 1971–1975.
+He returned to Dropsie College, first as professor of Hebrew language and literature and chair of the department (1957–66), then as professor of medieval Jewish history and Hebrew literature (1966–68).
+Subsequently, he moved first to the University of Denver as professor of Hebraic studies, (1968–71), then to New York to edit a Jewish encyclopedia.
+Eventually he took a position at Cornell University as professor of Judaic studies and chair of the department of Semitic languages and literature, from 1971 to 1975.
 Following the death of his son Yonatan during the Entebbe hostage rescue operation in 1976, he and his family returned to Israel.
 At the time of his death, Netanyahu was a member of the Academy for Fine Arts and a professor emeritus at Cornell University.

 Continuing his interest in Medieval Spanish Jewry, Golden age of Jewish culture in Spain and Portugal, Netanyahu wrote a book about Isaac Abrabanel and essays on the Spanish Inquisition and the Marranos.
-He developed a theory according to which the Marranos converted to Christianity, not under compulsion, but out of a desire to integrate into Christian society.
-However, as New Christians they continued to be persecuted due to racism, and not purely for religious reasons, as was previously believed.
-He argued that what was new in the 15th century was the Spanish monarchy’s practice of defining Jews not religiously, but racially, by the principle of limpieza de sangre, purity of blood; which served as a model for 20th-century racial theories.
+He developed a theory according to which the Marranos converted to Christianity not under compulsion but out of a desire to integrate into Christian society.
+However, as New Christians they continued to be persecuted due to racism, not purely for religious reasons, as previously believed.
+He argued that what was new in the 15th century was the Spanish monarchy's practice of defining Jews not religiously, but racially, by the principle of limpieza de sangre, purity of blood, which served as a model for 20th-century racial theories.
 Netanyahu rejected the idea that the Marranos lived double lives, claiming that this theory arose from Inquisition documents.

 Netanyahu is perhaps best known for his magnum opus, Origins of the Inquisition in Fifteenth Century Spain.
 His publisher and friend Jason Epstein wrote of the book: The 1,400-page work of scholarship overturned centuries of misunderstanding, and predictably it was faintly praised and in a few cases angrily denounced or simply ignored by a threatened scholarly establishment.
 Dispassionate scholars soon prevailed, and today Benzion’s brilliant revisionist achievement towers over the field of Inquisition studies.